First off – I’m so happy I switched. I was definitely worth the transition.

 With shared hosting plans – you are really talking about a buck here and a penny there – but nevertheless, HostGator really stood out – especially when I factored in their features (like unlimited everything for their Baby Plan).

-Their default discount is 20% off the first year – but I used a promo code like swampland25 to get 25% the first year.
+Their default discount is 20% off the first year – but you can use this link to get a 45% discount.
 So the Baby Plan was $4.86/mo.
 Next year, it’s only going to pop up to $7.63/mo.

 They have a Hatchling Plan that’s even cheaper(!) if you only need 1 domain.

-After shopping around – I found several places like FatCow, justHost, HostMonster, and BlueHost (all are Endurance brands focused on different market segments) that had an occasional better promo – but always had either higher long-term prices, not as good features, or not the reputation of HostGator.
+After shopping around – I found several places like FatCow, iPage and Bluehost (all are Endurance brands focused on different market segments) that had an occasional better promo – but always had either higher long-term prices, not as good features, or higher price per site costs than HostGator.

-So yeah – price was a huge pro for me with HostGator – especially the fact that they offer monthly pricing without a 12 month lock-in.
+So yeah – price was a huge pro for me with HostGator – especially the fact that they offer monthly pricing without a 12 month lock-in – and allow so many small sites to live on the same account.

 #2 Good Service + Uptime